 As described in Note 2, we perform goodwill impairment testing on an annual basis or when an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
-We performed our latest annual goodwill impairment testing as of our January 1, 2022 evaluation date, evaluating balances as of December 31, 2021.
+We performed our latest annual goodwill impairment testing as of our January 1, 2024 evaluation date, evaluating balances as of December 31, 2023.
 In that testing, we performed a qualitative impairment assessment for each of our reporting units that had goodwill.
-Based upon the outcome of our qualitative assessments, no impairment was identified.